olebole/irafdoc/doc/system.help.rst

   panel.
 If the printer name is set to the special value <i>"printer"</i> then the device named by the CL <i>printer</i> environment variable will be used.
-  When saving to disk files the default action is to save to a filename whose name is the task name plus a <tt>".ps"</tt> extension.
+  When saving to disk files the default action is to save to a filename whose name is the task name plus a <span style="font-family: monospace;">".ps"</span> extension.
 Either of these are changeable within the GUI as is the default page size to be used when generating the PostScript.
   </p>